Kunnamangalam: Indian Institute of Management, Kozhikode - IIMK.

 Indian Institute of Management Kozhikode IIMK is one of the 20 Indian Institutes of Management set up by the Government of India.
 The Institute founded in 1996 in collaboration with the State Government of Kerala was the 5th IIM to be established.

 National Institute of Technology, Calicut - NITC.

-The National Institute of Technology Calicut (NITC), formerly the Calicut Regional Engineering College (CREC), is a federally funded technical university and an institute of national importance governed by an act passed by the Parliament of India.
+The National Institute of Technology Calicut (NITC), formerly the Calicut Regional Engineering College (CREC), is a centrally funded technical university and an institute of national importance governed by an act passed by the Parliament of India.
 The campus is situated at Chathamangalam, 22 kilometres (14 mi) north east of Kozhikode, on the Kozhikode–Mukkam Road.
 It was established in 1961.
 It is one of the National Institutes of Technology established by the Government of India for imparting high standard technical education to students from all over the country.
 The college is among the very few institutions in the country to host a Supercomputer of its own.